-Religion and its associated rituals is a very personal thing to most people but it is an important thing for archaeologists to understand.
+Religion and its associated rituals are a very personal thing to most people but it is an important thing for archaeologists to understand.
 Religion guides people and entire cultures through numerous aspects of everyday life from how they handle death to how they relate to the natural world.
 While being mostly intangible, religion can be … Continue reading Religion in the Archaeological Record

 Last week I had the chance to see four graduate student thesis proposals at the Archaeology Unit at Memorial University of Newfoundland.
 They were great proposals and included one that will investigate several Inuit sites in northern Labrador, including sites found during the Torngat Archaeological Project (PDF).
 The Torngat Archaeological Project (TAP) is the largest … Continue reading Torngat Archaeological Project